Loading...

 • demonstrate predictive analytical skills on the fireground; and

-• demonstrate an ability to take a fifty-thousand-foot lens and gain strong situational awareness avoiding tunnel vision.
+• demonstrate an ability to take a fifty thousand foot lens and gain strong situational awareness avoiding tunnel vision.

 Microcredential